Jesse Souweine, M.B.A.

-Jesse Souweine is the deputy chief operating officer and chief financial officer at the Broad Institute of MIT and Harvard, where she focuses on the institute’s financial strategy and operations with the aim of propelling great science.
+Jesse Souweine is the executive vice president and chief operating officer at the Broad Institute of MIT and Harvard, where she focuses on the institute’s administrative strategy and operations with the aim of propelling great science.
 In this role, Souweine draws upon her deep experience in higher education and the public sector.

 Prior to joining the Broad, Souweine served as the chief administrative officer at the MIT Sloan School of Management where she oversaw finance, human resources, information technology, facilities, and faculty support.
 Previously, Souweine was associate vice president of finance and the director of the office of financial strategy and planning at Harvard University.
 In this capacity, she oversaw the multi-year financial planning and annual budget processes for the university and led the university’s financial strategy.